johnfairh/site/ruby_swiftpm.md

 also the name of the library + its link options can vary from machine to machine.

+Installing via macOS homebrew leaves a `libruby.dylib` as well as the expected symlinks in `prefix/lib`.  (suspect!)
+Linux -dev packages do not do this, they leave just the expected versioned symlinks.
+Debian packages put the libs in `/usr/lib/x86_64-linux-gnu`.

 ### More pain with static libraries

 When linking with a static library, `clang` produces warnings if any of the